How to Connect a Drive-Away Awning to a VW T4, T5 or T6 – Which Drive-Away Kit?

 - Gently bend the front and rear 40cm of the rail downwards 15/20mm to follow the curved profile of the roof.

-- Use Sikaflex 221 or similar automotive adhesive to bond the rail to the roof – apply a bead along the length of the gully and position C-Channel rail.
+- Use Sikaflex 221 or similar automotive adhesive to bond the rail to the roof – apply a bead along the length of the gully and position the C-Channel rail.

 - Wipe away any excess adhesive and apply a few strips of masking tape to keep the rail in position.
 Weight the rail where necessary and allow at least 24hrs+ for the adhesive bond to cure properly – always follow the adhesive manufacturer’s instructions.